burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Some Details about Move Semantics**

-1. Commonly it's a good idea to declare a function, constructors, and operators that use move semantics as `noexcept`.
-It's not a requirement from the C++ language.
-However, it's very often in practice, because `noexcept` gives more compile time optimization opportunities in this case.
+1. Commonly, it's a good idea to declare a function, constructors, and operators that use move semantics as `noexcept`.
+It's not a requirement of the C++ language.
+However, it's very often in practice because `noexcept` gives more compile-time optimization opportunities in this case.
 Therefore, move operations need not be `noexcept`, but it's preferable.

 2. C++11 considers `noexcept` calling any destructor or memory allocation.